kettanaito/react-advanced-form/docs/callbacks/Form/onSubmitFailed.md

 # `Form.onSubmitFailed`

 ## Specification
-Called immediately in case submit action failed.
+Called immediately in case asynchronous submit action rejects, or fails to resolve for any other reason.

 ### Arguments